Europcar english 468x60 book online

 As stated above the

-The card features your standard travel accident, baggage and car rental insurance that are found on almost all fee based rewards cards but it also includes some that are only found on a few select cards.
-These include, trip cancellation which is only offered as a standard feature on five other travel rewards cards and travel medical insurance which only comes standard on about 50% of the cards in the market.
+The card features trip cancellation which is only offered as a standard feature on five other travel rewards cards and travel emergency medical insurance which only comes standard on about 50% of the cards in the market.

 What is good about this card

 For the loyal Delta/SkyMiles traveler or frequent flyer, this card is a perfect fit to add many more miles to their SkyMiles account.
-The sign up bonus of 25,000 miles is higher then most other airline cards in Canada and the yearly renewal bonus of 2,500 miles is a nice incentive.
+The sign up bonus of 25,000 miles is higher then most other airline cards in Canada and the yearly anniversary bonus of 10,000 miles if you reach the spending hurdle is nice.
+The huge benefit is the ability to earn at least 2 SkyMiles per dollar spent which means you can redeem sooner and end up spending less than you would on airlines cards that compete with this one.
 The ability to redeem for business or first class seats at a good rate of return (these premium class redemptions can sometimes give as high as a 10% return on your spending) is always a plus feature to card like this.
 The airlines partnered with Delta, in particular the SkyTeam airlines, means you don't always have to transit the U.S. on your reward flights as some partners fly directly from Canada to Asia and Europe.
 Add the whole host of insurance and benefits including the trip cancellation and price protection guarantee and you have a decent offering for an airline credit card.

 What is not so good about this card